-In a large bowl, cream together the butter and brown sugar until fluffy, about 2 mintues with an electric mixer.
+In a large bowl, cream together the butter and brown sugar until fluffy, about 2 minutes with an electric mixer.
 Add in the egg yolk and almond extract and beat for another minute.
 Fold in the flour and salt and mix until combined.
 Refrigerate dough for at least 15 minutes or until firm enough to roll into balls.

 Roll the dough into 12 equal-sized balls.
 In a small bowl, whisk the remaining egg white until frothy.
-In a seperate bowl, stir together the chopped almonds and raw sugar.
+In a separate bowl, stir together the chopped almonds and raw sugar.
 Dip one of the dough balls into the egg white and then roll in almond mixture to coat.
 Place on cookie sheet and repeat with remaining balls.

 Use your thumb or a spoon to gently press the middle of the cookie down so that the cookie spreads and there is a slight indentation in the middle.